If your family income is not too high in relation to your family size, you can receive a school allowance for your child.

 That is true of almost all Dutch-speaking schools in Flanders and in the Brussels-Capital Region.

-Students in higher vocational education (HBO5) nursing may also be entitled to a school allowance.
+Students in Basisverpleegkunde (basic nursing training) may also be entitled to a school allowance.

 A pupil in secondary education may also be in the 'work-based learning' or 'learning and working' system.
 There are then teaching periods in a recognised school or at Syntra, combined with a part-time work placement or (paid) employment in a company.